IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 ## What to do if you contract covid / are exposed / a studnet is ill
 All students, faculty, and employees—regardless of vaccination status—who have symptoms of COVID-19, a diagnosis of COVID-19, or have had a close contact exposure to COVID-19 are [required to complete the self-reporting form](https://nyu.qualtrics.com/jfe/form/SV_bCvIk6DpqWeFsJT).
 After completing the form, the COVID-19 Prevention & Response Team will follow up with next steps and guidance.
 It is important that you stay home and avoid contact with others.

-If a student discloses their covid status to you, tel them to stay home and fill out the self-reporting form above.
+If a student discloses their covid status to you, tell them to stay home and fill out the self-reporting form above.
 If you have recentluy in in close contact with the student, you should also report the possible exposure, and strongly consider taking your class(es) online until you have received a negative PCR test.

 ## Teaching modalities
 Unless you are teaching an iNet (online) sction of a course, you are expected to teach on-campus this semester.
 If you are unsure, email Scott.